Entropy Has No Direction: A Mirror-State Paradox Against Universal Monotonic Entropy Increase and a First-Principles Proof that Constraints Reshape the Entropy Distribution $P_{\infty}(S;\lambda)$: Experimental validation: asymmetric constraints enable spontaneous low-entropy transitions

 \subsection{The Qiao--Wang experiment}

-Qiao and Wang investigated nanoporous carbon electrodes immersed in dilute aqueous cesium pivalate (CsPiv) solutions.
-The critical feature is that the effective nanopore size ($d_e \approx 1$ nm) is only slightly larger than the effective ion size ($d_i \approx 0.7$ nm), satisfying $d_i < d_e < 2d_i$.
-Under this condition, the confined ions form quasi-one-dimensional lineups within the nanopores.

-The experiment revealed that the steady-state distribution of large ions in the charged small nanopores is intrinsically out of equilibrium.
-Specifically, the measured potential difference $|\delta V|$ is nearly one order of magnitude larger than the upper limit predicted by the heat-engine statement of the second law of thermodynamics.
-This non-equilibrium distribution allows the system to produce useful work in an isothermal cycle by absorbing heat from a single thermal reservoir, without any other effect.
+Qiao and Wang investigated nanoporous carbon electrodes in dilute aqueous CsPiv solutions where the effective nanopore size ($d_e \approx 1$\,nm) only slightly exceeds the ion size ($d_i \approx 0.7$\,nm), satisfying $d_i < d_e < 2d_i$.
+The steady-state ion distribution is intrinsically non-equilibrium: the measured $|\delta V|$ is nearly an order of magnitude above the upper limit set by the heat-engine statement of the second law, and the system produces useful work in an isothermal cycle by absorbing heat from a single thermal reservoir.